 Angel at Living Life Well: Another variation on the advent calendar is detailed in Angel’s review of The Shepherd on the Search here in The Shepherd has Landed.

 Focus on Christ

 Jen from Jen Merkling: A special Christian Christmas tradition is the Jesse Tree.
 Don’t know what that is?
 Check out Jen’s post Jesse Tree Christmas Tradition

 Shawna from Little House on the Big Pond: Sometimes the true meaning of Christmas can get lost in all the busy-ness.
 Shawna shares a gentle reminder of how to bring the focus back to the origin of the holiday.
 Read Finding Christ in Christmas When It Feels Like It’s All About the Presents.

 Jenn from The Art of Better: We all know that Christmas tv specials and movies are fun to watch this time of year.
 Many of the traditional ones are target towards children.
 This year, I think I might watch some of the movies on Jenn’s list 9 Favorite Christmas Movies for Adults, during the portion of the holidays my children spend with their dads.

-Mel from Wonderful Mommy: Road trips are often a huge part of Christmas holiday traditions.
+Missy from Party Through the USA: Road trips are often a huge part of Christmas holiday traditions.
 Going to see friends, relatives or even just a holiday family vacation can mean a long drive.
-Mel gives some great tips on How to Plan Wonderful Road Trips with your Family.
+Missy gives some great suggestions for Great Toys for Road Trips and Travel.